telerik/ajax-docs/get-started.md

 ### More Learning Resources

 Below you can find more detailed information on everything discussed above.
 This includes alternative solutions, next steps and more advanced functionality.
+You don't need all of this immediately, but you can use this list as a starting point for future reference.

 Installation
 * [Which File Do I Need to Install?]({%slug installation/which-file-do-i-need-to-install%})